coverclock/com-diag-diminuto/README.md

 If you happen upon this repo and find it useful, that's great.
 If you don't, that's great too.

-If you'd like to see a non-trivial application that makes heavy use of many Diminuto features in exactly the way I envisioned them being used, check out the gpstool utility in the Hazer project (repo URL below). gpstool is the Swiss Army knife of Hazer, a library that parses output from GPS devices.
+If you'd like to see a non-trivial application that makes use of many Diminuto features in exactly the way I envisioned them being used, check out the following:

+* the Diminuto IPC Ancillary unit test uses a lot of Diminuto features and is a good example of a non-trivial application that is multi-process and multi-threaded;
+* the gpstool application in the Hazer project (repo URL below) is the Swiss Army knife of Hazer, a library that parses output from GPS devices, and relies on Diminuto for most of its infrastructure;
-Another good example is the survey and census functional tests in the Placer project (ditto).
-The file system walker in Diminuto is a good example of how a need in another project leads to a kind of organic growth in Diminuto.
+* the survey and census functional tests in the Placer project (ditto), which uses the SQLite relational database system, use the Diminuto FS file system walker and are a good example of how a need in another project leads to a virtuous cycle of organic growth in Diminuto.

-The IPC Ancillary unit test also uses a lot of Diminuto features and is a good example of a non-trivial application.

 # Issues